Slash raises $100M Series C at a $1.4B valuation

 From the Shenandoah Valley to the state capital

-Over the next century, the bank grew through a succession of mergers and name changes (First Virginia Bankshares, Union First Market Bank, Union Bankshares), each step widening its footprint across the Commonwealth.
-In 2019, the bank rebranded as Atlantic Union Bank following its merger with Access National Bank, a Northern Virginia institution with a strong commercial banking practice.
-Today, Atlantic Union operates over 100 branches across Virginia and parts of Maryland and North Carolina, with approximately $20 billion in assets.
+Atlantic Union Bank began in 1902 as the Bank of Harrisonburg, a small institution in the Shenandoah Valley serving farmers, merchants, and the families of a rural Virginia market town.
+Over the next century it grew through a succession of mergers and name changes — First Virginia Bankshares, Union First Market Bank, Union Bankshares — each step widening its footprint across the Commonwealth.
+The 2019 rebrand to Atlantic Union Bank followed its merger with Access National Bank, a Northern Virginia institution with a strong commercial banking practice.
+Today Atlantic Union operates over 100 branches across Virginia and parts of Maryland and North Carolina, with roughly $20 billion in assets.

-The American National acquisition and Richmond
+The American National acquisition

 Commercial banking along the I-64 and I-95 corridors

-Atlantic Union's commercial lending business follows Virginia's two great interstate corridors: I-64 from the Shenandoah Valley through Charlottesville and Richmond to Hampton Roads, and I-95 from Northern Virginia through Fredericksburg to Richmond.
-These corridors define the Commonwealth's economy - defense contractors in Northern Virginia, healthcare systems in Richmond, port logistics in Hampton Roads, higher education in Charlottesville.
+Atlantic Union's commercial lending follows Virginia's two great interstate corridors — I-64 from the Shenandoah Valley through Charlottesville and Richmond to Hampton Roads, and I-95 from Northern Virginia through Fredericksburg to Richmond.
+These corridors define the Commonwealth's economy: defense contractors in Northern Virginia, healthcare systems in Richmond, port logistics in Hampton Roads, higher education in Charlottesville.
+Atlantic Union's relationship managers specialize in the industries that cluster along them, and its SBA lending program is consistently among the most active in Virginia.

 Virginia roots, national business needs